Classes with a picture icon have images on the class detail page

 Friday 12:30 pm - 1:30 pm

-Vertical stripes with out strandingâ€” how can that be?
-Intarsia, or picture knitting, gives us the means for painting with color across a fabric that remains a single thickness.
-This class will get you started painting your own simple intarsia picture, teaching you how to prevent holes at color changes and giving you tips to keep yarn from tangling.
+Vertical stripes without strandingâ€” how can that be?
+Intarsia, or picture knitting, gives you the means to change color as you work across a row by dropping the yarn and picking up a new one.
+And stripes are just the beginning!.
+Get started painting your own simple intarsia picture as you learn how to prevent holes at color changes and how to keep several colors of yarn from tangling.
 Come see if painting with yarn is right for you.

 Friday 2:00 pm - 3:00 pm